-3.7.
-Generating stations need to submit new or revised FMS procedures when:

-- applying for accreditation or preliminary accreditation, - anticipating using a new fuel39 at an existing accredited generating station, - a change onsite ie new equipment, requires FMS procedures to be amended,40 and - when changes to the Orders mean that the current agreed procedures are no longer adequate.
+- 2.7 Generating stations need to submit new or revised FMS procedures when: - anticipating using a new fuel43 at an existing accredited generating station, - a change onsite i.e. new equipment requires FMS procedures to be amended44 and - when changes to the Orders mean that the current agreed procedures are no longer adequate.